emanalva/FreeRTOS-CAN-Bus-ESP32/docs/task_breakdown.md

    - Monitors the touch sensor and toggles the system state (on/off).
    - Sends CAN bus commands to the Sensor Hub based on system state.

-2. **CAN Task**:
+2. **CAN Send Task**:
-   - Sends commands to the Sensor Hub (on/off) via CAN bus.
+   - Sends the system state (on/off) to the Sensor Hub via CAN bus.
-   - Receives sensor data (Auto Lights, Temperature, Distance) from the Sensor Hub via CAN bus.

 3. **LCD Task**:
    - Updates the 16x2 LCD display with sensor data when the system is on.
    - Displays "System Off" when the system is off.

+4. **CAN Receive Task**:
+   - Receives sensor data (Auto Lights, Temperature, Distance) from the Sensor Hub via CAN bus.

 ### Sensor Hub (ESP32 #2)